 Earlier this year Essex Book Festival launched its Young Essex Manifesto For Essex, which forms part of Essex 2020: Year of Science and Creativity…

 What is the Manifesto?
 Put simply, the Manifesto For Essex is a creative platform for young people living in Essex and beyond to express their thoughts and ideas about tackling Climate Change.
-There are plans to use the Manifesto as a catalyst to launch a Youth Climate Change Summit in 2021 – details to be announced shortly.

 A combination of stories, poems, podcasts, posters and short films, the Manifesto For Essex has so far included Fashion/Remade – three online events in partnership with Focal Point Gallery about sustainability in the fashion industry; save our beautiful planet bunting workshops; plus prints, placards, posters and pamphlets created within Colchester’s fabulous Makerspace.